Kanban-Zai/kanban-zai-version-1.0/README.md

 # Kanban-Zai Core Manifesto

-* This repo describes the core idea of Kanban-Zai.
+This manifesto describes the core idea of an open source social contract for development teams.
-* This is an open sorce project with a holistic intent.

-Kanban-Zai was born of the tens of thousands of hours experience in Agile and other methodologies from a collection of developers who long for a better way of doing things.

-## WHAT IS KANBAN-ZAI?

-Kanban-Zai is project framework that encourages an objective reality and developer discipline on a daily basis.

 ## CONTRIBUTE

-If you have something to add please sumbit a pull request.
+If you have something to add please submit a pull request.

 ## JOIN